 Thinkers work for companies doers own.
 Doers have freedom.
 Thinkers are restrained.
 Doers don’t need the answers beforehand because they know they’ll find them through experience.
 Thinkers think until they die.

-The cases you may want to avoid are those that have a considerable financial downside and/or the potential for extreme duress in your relationships.
+You may want to avoid opportunities that have a considerable financial downside and/or the potential for extreme duress in your relationships.
 Often the two come in a package.
+Aside from that type of scenario though, you don’t have that much to lose.
+You know this, but you don’t know this.

-Even after you’ve done your due diligence and something looks promising, you’ll experience the moment of hesitation — the one that kills 99percent of dreams.
+Even after you’ve done your due diligence and something looks promising, you’ll experience the moment of hesitation.

 Many of the world’s greatest discoveries are accidents.
 Penicillin, Pacemakers, and to round off the top 3 most important ones, Instagram.